-Gabapentin, also known as Neurontin, is a prescription drug that is regularly prescribed to treat the nerve pain associated with seizures and shingles.
+Gabapentin, also known as Neurontin, is a prescription drug regularly prescribed to treat the nerve pain associated with seizures and shingles.
 While this medication is not a controlled substance in the eyes of the government, it is often involved in substance abuse cases.
 Patients often wonder whether this medication is safe to take with alcohol, but it is far from safe to mix the two.

-Side-Effects of Gabapentin And Alcohol: Why Mixing Them Can Be Dangerous
+Side Effects of Gabapentin and Alcohol: Why Mixing Them Can Be Dangerous

 Some of these side effects include: